telerik/kendo-ui-core/docs/styles-and-layout/appearance-styling.md

 | **`kendo.rtl.css`** | Contains styles for widgets in RTL mode, CSS only. |
 | **`type-[theme-name].less`** | Contains supporting files that cannot be built.
 Translates the colors from `kendo.[theme-name].less` to the theme colors to a usable theme. |

-The Kendo UI `.less` files, including the styling of the Kendo UI hybrid widgets, can be built using the LESS 1.7.5 version.
+The Kendo UI `.less` files, including the styling of the Kendo UI hybrid widgets, can be built using the Less 1.7.5 version.

 > **Important**
 >
-> Kendo UI versions earlier than and including 2015.2.805 had to be built with [Telerik `LESS` fork](https://github.com/telerik/less.js) located on GitHub.
+> Kendo UI versions earlier than and including 2015.2.805 had to be built with [Telerik Less fork](https://github.com/telerik/less.js) located on GitHub.
 This is no longer a requirement.

 ### Customizaion of Themes

 To create a custom theme with Kendo UI, choose either of the two possible ways:

 1. Use the [Kendo UI ThemeBuilder](http://demos.telerik.com/kendo-ui/themebuilder/).
 For detailed information on how to configure its options, refer to the [section on the Less Theme Builder](#theme-builder).
 2. Modify a `.less` file to achieve a theme of your liking.
 To do so, choose one of the available `kendo.*.less` files depending on what you want to achieve.
 Copy it to your project and rename it.
-Change the colors and run the [`LESS` command-line compiler](http://lesscss.org/#using-less-command-line-usage) on it.
+Change the colors and run the [Less command-line compiler](http://lesscss.org/#using-less-command-line-usage) on it.

-## LESS Theme Builder
+## Less Theme Builder

 The [Kendo UI ThemeBuilder](http://demos.telerik.com/kendo-ui/themebuilder/web.html) enables you to modify Kendo UI themes to match the look and feel of your website or application.